 Many patients try to find reasons why their AF has started and look for things they do that may have initiated it.
-The truth however is that it is rarely the fault of the patient – so do not blame yourself.
-AF is strongly associated with underlying cardiovascular problems such as high blood pressure, heart failure, coronary heart disease and valvular heart disease.
+The truth however is that it is a design flaw of the mammal heart and all large mammals can get AF.
+AF is a condition that can occur in any of us and there are factors that make it more likely to happen.
+Many of these factors are out of our control like getting older, or our genes.
+Factors that are in our control in order of importance are being overweight, drinking excessive alcohol (>15 units a week) or being unfit.
+AF is also strongly associated with underlying cardiovascular problems such as high blood pressure, heart failure, coronary heart disease and valvular heart disease.

 Trigger and substrate

 No one is sure why AF happens but it is likely that there are two factors to consider, the AF trigger and the AF substrate.

 AF is started by a trigger.
 Although the sinus node is usual pacemaker of the heart, all the cells in the heart have the potential to spontaneously activate.
 The normal heart cells are dominated by the sinus node and they activate only after they receive the electrical signal from the sinus node (link to electrical system of the heart).
 It is quite normal for other heart cells to occasionally activate spontaneously at the wrong time causing an ectopic (meaning in the wrong place) or extra heart beat.
 This is experienced as a skipped heart beat which makes the heart feel irregular for a few seconds, as opposed to AF which makes the heart feel irregular for much longer.